 Cats hate to be touched/restrained by strangers so a shaving operation could traumatize them.
 In the aftermath of the shave, certain cats hide for days while attempting to cope with the new look.
-Additionally, some pets might even start to hold their human caretaker in a rather negative light because of the experience.
+Additionally, some pets might even start to hold their human caretakers in a rather negative light because of the experience.
 As a result, it's widely advised that you take the temper and the personality of your cat into account.
-Don't push the cat too much as it would strain the pet – owner relationship.
+Don't push the cat too much as it would strain the pet-owner relationship.

 As mentioned above, the coat of your pet protects the underneath skin from potential harms and shaving the coat would leave the cat completely open.
 At best, shaving could lead to irritation and other skin related troubles.
 At worst, your cat might contract skin cancer.
 You should be able to minimize the risk by taking your cat to vet for examination once in a while and also ask for advice.
 But in any case, shaving exposes the skin of your cat to dangers and close observation is of utmost importance.

 Check us out for various astonishing cat tips & facts!

 Shaving Your Cats On Your Own: Top 3 Tips And Tricks